 The Delta is located at the convergence of the State's two largest rivers - the Sacramento River flowing from the north and the San Joaquin River flowing from the south (Figure 1-1).
 The Delta lies between the Sierra Nevada to the east and the Coast Range to the west.
 Rainfall and snowmelt in the mountains collect in tributaries that flow into these rivers and ultimately support the Delta, along with brackish water carried by tides from San Francisco Bay.
 The Delta is situated 40 miles inland from the Pacific Ocean, connecting to San Francisco Bay via the narrow Carquinez Strait, west of Suisun Marsh.
+In this location, the Delta serves as a key conduit in the State's water supply system, an important link in the routes of migratory fish and bird species, the location of critical built infrastructure such as transportation networks, electrical, and gas pipelines.
 The Delta's warm temperate climate and access to fresh water and rich alluvial soils provide excellent components for life to thrive.
 This fertile landscape evolved in response to California's dynamic annual precipitation variability, through periods of drought and flood.
 The Delta covers approximately 1,300 square miles and is made up of a network of channels, levees, subsided islands, sloughs, rivers, and tributaries across six counties including Yolo, Sacramento, Solano, San Joaquin, Contra Costa, and Alameda.
 The Delta Adapts project area includes the legal Delta and Suisun Marsh.
 Existing conditions in the Delta are described in more detail in Chapter 2.

 Figure 1-1.
-Location map showing the Delta and Suisun Marsh
+Location Map of the Legal Delta Zones, Suisun Marsh, and County Boundaries